-JWK Solicitors are the recently merged firms of Jobling & Knape, established in 1934, and Whiteside and Knowles Limited, established in 1888 and are now part of Simpson Millar LLP Solicitors.
+JWK Solicitors are the merged firms of Jobling & Knape, established in 1934, and Whiteside and Knowles Limited, established in 1888 and are now part of Simpson Millar LLP Solicitors.
 A national law firm with offices in 11 locations throughout England and Wales including JWK’s offices in Lancaster, Morecambe and Southport.

 A History of Jobling & Knape